 The co-driver is more than just a passenger, mechanic, or a guy to help roll your car back on its wheels when you dump it in a creek.
-In-car video and audio will often feature the co-driver looking over a detailed set of notes and reading instructions to the driver regarding what's coming up.
-In most professional rally events, the notes are provided by the organising staff well in advance, or even by the driver having taken a dry run along the course ... but in older or lower-division rallys, the course itself may be kept secret until the end.
+In-car video and audio will often feature the co-driver looking over a detailed set of notes and reading instructions to the driver regarding road conditions and what's ahead — some of these drivers have become so well-versed with rallying that they can practically drive blind with only his / her co-driver's pacenotes guiding their way through.
+In most professional rally events, the notes are provided by the organising staff well in advance, or even by the driver having taken a dry run along the coursenote ... but in older or lower-division rallies, the course itself may be kept secret until the end.

 The cars themselves tend to be what Americans might consider 'compact'.
-Ford's Escort (and later Focus), Subaru's Imprezza, and Toyota's Yaris and Corolla are things most Yanks can find around town.
-Other marques participate, too: watching WRC footage may be the first exposure of a North American fan to Citroen, or Seat, or Skoda.
+Ford's Escort (and later Focus), Subaru's Impreza, and Toyota's Yaris and Corolla are things most Yanks can find around town.
+Other marques participate, too: watching WRC footage may be the first exposure of a North American fan to Citroën, or SEAT, or koda.

-A typical modern rally will last around 3 days and feature somewhere between 12 and 30 stages, linked by untimed sections driven on open roads at regular, legal speeds, and service stops, often held overnight and / or in the middle of the day.
+Typical modern rallies last around 3 days and feature somewhere between 12 and 30 stages, linked by untimed sections driven on open roads at regular, legal speeds, and service stops, often held overnight and / or in the middle of the day.